 I already have a dental plan.
 Can I have two?

 For questions regarding coordination of benefits, please contact Kaiser Permanente Customer Service.

 I already have a dentist that I like.
 Can I keep going to this dentist?

 If you reside outside of the Kaiser service area and have a specific provider who is not in-network, you can ask your dentist if they would be willing to get credentialed with Kaiser Permanente so they can become part of the network.

 If you reside inside the Kaiser service area you will not receive coverage for any services performed by an out-of-network dentist.

 Can I add my spouse or other family members?

-No. Carewell SEIU 503 benefits are available only to eligible homecare and personal support workers.
+No. Carewell SEIU 503 benefits are available only to eligible homecare and personal support workers and personal care attendants.